Cooperative Extension Specialist, Adjunct Professor

 - B.S.
 Biology University of California, San Diego, 1985

 Research DescriptionMy primary focus is in the field of conservation biology.
 In particular, I am interested in the forces that influence loss of biodiversity at all hierarchical levels from genes to ecosystems.
-My experience spans from single species management to measures of ecosystem health, and most recently to regional land use planning.
-My other interests include ecological monitoring, restoration ecology, cumulative impacts to watersheds, conservation easements, protected area planning, mitigation, and protected area planning.
+My experience spans from single species management to regional land use planning.
+I am also Founder and Director of the UC California Naturalist Program.
+This new community of practice introduces Californians to the wonders of our unique ecology and engages the public in environmental stewardship.
+My other interests include connectivity science, citizen science, ecological monitoring, restoration ecology, cumulative impacts to watersheds, and working landscapes.

 My research program covers a diverse suite of projects that involve mapping, monitoring, and modeling natural resources and human land-use patterns.
-I have developed an applied research program that uses Geographic Information Systems to better integrate biodiversity research and conservation planning in California's north coast oak woodlands.
+I have developed an applied research program that integrates biodiversity research and conservation planning in California's oak woodlands.
 This is done through integrating spatially explicit land use change models with environmental data.
-Primarily we focus on the major threats that oak woodlands face in the north coast: 1) habitat fragmentation due to exurban development, 2) a booming wine industry driving an expansion of hillside vineyards in oak woodlands, and 3) the cascading effects of land-use on the Russian River Basin.
+Our current focus is on habitat connectivity and climate change resilience of protected area networks and vineyard landscape ecology.
 The students and staff who work with me study wildlife in the agricultural matrix, watershed restoration, and sustainable land use.

 To assess the effects of land-use conversion on biodiversity, my research group is measuring biological community integrity and diversity found in different land use types such as suburban developments, small ranches, vineyards and undeveloped areas within similar oak woodland habitat.
 This data in combination with a development and agricultural build out models for Sonoma County gives a full picture of the future threats to the biological resources in the region.
 Our previous work has suggested that invasive species from agricultural and developed areas differentially impact wildlands depending on the landscape configuration of these areas and their surrounding matrix.
 Graduate students are addressing this issue for a suite of invasive species and the native communities most likely impacted.